worakritsoo/svelte-ionic/README.md

 ## Safari users not fully supported
 Safari browser requires windows.open to be called in on:bind.
 Not fully implemented yet.

+## Capacitor Clipboard on iOS does not copy
+Copy of sourcecode on iOS does not seem to work.

 # Todo's
 A number of todo's:
 - ~~UI elements missing: VirtualScroll skipped ~~